xyproto/wann/README.md

     go build && ./evolve

-Take a look at the best image for the last generation:
+Take a look at the best network for judging if a set of numbers that are either 0 or 1 are of one category:

     xdg-open best.svg